 Erika Hennebury, Grants Officer, Strategic Programs

-Erika is thrilled to join the team at the Toronto Arts Council and to help bring art to Toronto’s parks.
-Currently a Masters candidate in Environmental Studies, Planning, at York University, her major research is on Community Land Trusts.
-She has been as a cultural producer for over 20 years and has worked with Public Recordings Performance Projects, Small Wooden Shoe, Secret Theatre, hum dansoundart, Buddies in Bad Times Theatre and directed the Rhubarb Festival from 2006 to 2010.
-Erika is also a member of Friends of the Green Line.
+Erika is a planner and cultural producer from the Wabanaki Territories (aka Nova Scotia).
+She has a Masters in Environmental Studies, Planning, from York University.
+Erika has been as a theatre artist, curator and cultural producer in Toronto for over 20 years and has worked with Public Recordings Performance Projects, Small Wooden Shoe, Secret Theatre, hum dansoundart, Buddies in Bad Times Theatre, the Rhubarb Festival, Les Vaches, OOMPH Group, and Canadia del'Arte.
+Erika is a member of Friends of the Green Line.

 Natalie Kaiser, Executive Assistant